-As you approve assets, Content Server aggregates them by destination for publishing.
-When assets are published, they are either mirrored to the delivery server or exported to disk, depending on the publishing method configured by your administrator.
+As you approve assets, Content Server analyzes the dependencies of your assets and creates a list of any other assets that need to be approved, as well.
+When assets are published, they are either published to a local file directory or to a delivery server, depending on the publishing method configured by your administrator.

-Publishing can be started immediately from the Publish Console, or can be scheduled by the administrator to start at a specific time.
+Publishing can be started immediately from the "Publish Console," or it can be scheduled by the administrator to start at a specific time.
 In both cases, publishing occurs as a background process, so you can continue to work in Content Server's interface.
+The assets being published are locked for editing but are still viewable.

 Who can publish is a matter of site policies and procedures.